Updated: Nov 2

 There were a few options available to cover the floor tiles already in situ, paint them, stencil over them, or even cover with Lino, but just as a decision was due to be made the lovely Decorating Centre Online got in touch with news that they had just launched a range of adhesive vinyl tiles, Floor Pops and were looking for people to showcase them.
 I jumped at the chance and chose the Lattice design. *For transparency I was not paid for this opportunity but the Floor Pops were gifted and I created some content on Instagram showing the installation and the before and after pics.*

-I've used stick on floor tiles before and they really are the easiest thing to fit.
-They obviously don't give you same high end, luxurious finish of ceramic or porcelain 'proper' tiles but what they do give you is an instant refresh and can totally transform a tired floor and elevate the surrounding space even on a microscopic budget.
+I've used stick-on floor tiles before (in my £50 porch makeover) and they really are the easiest thing to fit.
+They obviously don't give you the same high-end, luxurious finish of ceramic or porcelain 'proper' tiles and you can't use the leftover tiles to make cool upcycle projects) but what they do give you is an instant refresh and can totally transform a tired floor and elevate the surrounding space even on a microscopic budget.

 Preparation is key